asifbacchus/ab-livereload/README.md

 Containerized implementation of [node-livereload](https://www.npmjs.com/package/livereload) as forked by [Brian Hogan](https://github.com/napcs) ([github repo](https://github.com/napcs/node-livereload)).
 This container is based on Node running on Alpine and provides for easy version-pinning and node user UID/GID changes via build args.
 Time zone, monitored extensions, excluded files/directories and polling delays can be set via environment variables passed at runtime.
 The container runs under the non-root user *'node'* over the standard livereload port *35729* for compatibility with browser addons.

-**VERSION 2.x: IMPORTANT CHANGES**

-Starting with the 2.x version line, I’ve added two *very* important features:

-- SSL/TLS support with auto-generated self-signed certificates if you don’t have your own certificates
-- Healthcheck allowing for proper integration using docker-compose into a webstack

 **Please note:** This container only generates notifications for livereload clients.
 It does NOT contain a webserver!
 Please see [Examples](#examples) and [Docker-Compose](#docker-compose) for how to add this to your webdev-stack.

 ## Contents